What Is The Lightest Wood

 Best wood Tips and References website.

 What Is The Lightest Wood.
 Several types of lightweight wood are commonly used for crafts.
-Both alder and mahogany are composed of straight grains, but mahogany is heavier and costs more.
+Crates are a perfect example, especially shipping crates, that require strong, but lightweight wood materials.

 As The Most Common Wood Used For Structural Lumber, As When Framing A House With Studs, Douglas Fir, Technically A Softwood, Is Light, Straight And Strong.

-6 rows mahogany is extremely tough and stable and stands out; Douglas fir can also be used to build lightweight bed frames, struts for shelving or anything that requires a sound structural.
+Douglas fir can also be used to build lightweight bed frames, struts for shelving or anything that requires a sound structural.
+Crates, plywood and shelves sometimes cardboard just won't cut it.
+Balsa is the lightest and softest timber used commercially.